Last Updated on March 31, 2023

 - The Wilmington National Cemetery was established after the war for Union soldiers who died during the area’s attacks.
 Soldiers from American wars and conflicts since the Civil War are also buried here.

-- Free Blacks and emancipated enslaved people made up roughly 55 percent of the Wilmington population after the war.
-They owned businesses, took on skilled jobs, and had a voice and representation in local government.
+- At this time, the demographics of Wilmington, NC was about 55% Free Blacks, and emancipated enslaved people.
+This portion of the Wilmington population, after the war, quickly owned businesses, took on skilled jobs, and had a voice and representation in local government.

 - In 1871, George Mabson was the first Black attorney in North Carolina admitted to the bar.